mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Cloud/index.md

 ---

-More information on how to enable cloud activity can be found [here](../Hosts/Cloud).
+More information on your host cloud settings can be found [here](../Hosts/Cloud).